ndeshi06/PROJECT_OOP_LAB/README.md

 - **Data Persistence**: File-based storage for users, courts, and bookings

 ### User Interface
-- Modern, dark-themed GUI optimized for macOS
+- Modern, dark-themed GUI for Windows, Linux, and macOS
 - Intuitive navigation with tabbed interface
 - Real-time data updates and validation
 - Responsive design with proper error handling